 Secondly, this contribution proposes a chroma delta QP prediction method that uses the delta QP between the neighboring chroma block and the corresponding neighboring luma block as a predictor for the delta QP of the current chroma CU.

-Simulation had not been conducted for the proposed approach, because the VTM 3.0 does not support adaptive signaling mechanism for chroma delta QP, which means that a proper anchor could not be obtained using the VTM 3.0.
+Simulation had not been conducted for the proposed approach, because the VTM 3.0 does not support adaptive signalling mechanism for chroma delta QP, which means that a proper anchor could not be obtained using the VTM 3.0.
 Further, such simulation will be outside of the CTC.

 It was commented that we could establish an AhG to study quantization related matters, and have a mandate for that AhG to come up with suggestions on how to evaluate adaptive chroma QP signalling at the CU level.